alexandragibbon/StatProg-HHU/info/semester_info.md

 - Choose a partner for the group assignment until **17.01.2025**.

-- At the beginning of January: Choose a slot for the oral exam until **17.01.2025**.
+- At the beginning of January: Choose a joint slot with your group partner for the oral exam until **17.01.2025**.

 ## Plan for the rest of the semester
 **Until 17.12.2024**\